AlliedTesting/pgmex-blog/_posts/2017/2017-10-18-performance-comparison-of-postgres-connectors-in-matlab-part-3.md

 ![Retrieving of arrays, 'cellarray' mode]({{ site.baseurl }}/img/posts{{ page.path | remove: '_posts' | remove: '.md' }}/compareRetrieveForArraysAsCellArray_bar.jpeg)

 One can see the red graphs on the pictures above corresponding to **fetch** "break" when a number of tuples reaches 80000.
-This is because of Java heap memory problem occuring while conversion of results for a number of tuples equal to 90000, just 104Mb in size.
+This is because of Java heap memory problem occurring while conversion of results for a number of tuples equal to 90000, just 104Mb in size.
 The exception is as follows:

 ```matlab